macloo/100-days-of-code/log.md

 **Links to work:**
 -->

+## Day 36: 9 March 2017

+**Today’s progress:** Working on Flask because of a course I'm teaching.
+Reviewed a bunch of code from a year ago.
+Some of that was a [web scraping repo](https://github.com/macloo/web-scraper-steps) — not Flask, but Python.
+Getting ready to lead students through a scraping project and then teach them Flask.
+Although this is not a “personal” project, I’m counting it anyway!

+**Thoughts:** I really need to build some bigger things with Flask.
+It's so cool.
+Today I reviewed routes, decorators and templates.

 ## Day 35: 7 March 2017

 **Today’s progress:** More Twitter scraping with Python.
 Write the following to a CSV file for all members of a given Twitter list: name, username, bio, followers, following, when joined, location.

 **Thoughts:** Combining and reworking code from me (last year) and two other people, separate repos: Very satisfying!

 **Links to work:** [twitter_bio_compiler_for_list.py](https://gist.github.com/macloo/5c69cdf5294fa97eb41d6ad950233cee)